Cecil County COVID-19 closings, cancellations and vital information

 •••

-The Episcopal Diocese of Easton, which includes Episcopal churches in Cecil County, will not worship with their congregations through May 10, according The Right Rev. San Marray, bishop.
+The Episcopal Diocese of Easton, which includes Episcopal churches in Cecil County, has extended the closure and will not worship with their congregations through May 31, according The Right Rev. San Marray, bishop.

-“Parishes are given the latitude to explore responsible ways of offering the Holy Communion/Morning Prayer without in-person or face to face contact,” the bishop’s missive reads.
+"I am convinced the time isn’t appropriate to authorize resumption of physical in-person worship," Marray said in an email Friday.
+However, I am confident we will be able to open our doors soon with a gradual and informed reentry process."

 •••